diefenbach/django-lfs/docs/user/concepts/local_properties.rst

 Overview
 ========

-* Local properties are organized on a single product.
-* Local properties are a convenient way to create create variants.
-* Local properties can not be used to create configurable products or filtering.
-For that you need to use :ref:`global properties <properties_concepts>`.
+Local properties are added to a single product.
+They are a just convenient way to create :ref:`variants <products_concepts_product_with_variants>`.
+In contrary to :doc:`global properties </user/concepts/properties>` they can not be used to create :ref:`configurable products <products_concepts_configurable_product>`, filtering or other features which are provided by global properties.

 See also
 ========